YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.1.1.1
+  * Fixed the duplicate Actions bug when duplicating or importing a Player Character
+  * Added a share function for the viewer (display of 'Advantages', 'Disadvantages', etc. objects in the Player Character sheet) to be able to share the displayed window with whoever you want (GM or player) via a simple selection (this targeted selection also works for displaying images to players)
+  * Reorganization of the Macros compendium with a set of folders
+  * Added five new macros:
+    - `Fix Starting Weapon Flags`: Allows you to mark the Unarmed weapon as a starting weapon on an existing character when this flag is missing, to prevent the system from adding a duplicate
+    - `Journal Broken Image Remover`: Allows you to remove broken images from journals
+    - `Set Level for Selected Walls`: Allows you to set the level for selected walls
+    - `Assign Follower`: Allows you to assign a follower to a character
+    - `Remove Follower`: Allows you to remove a follower from a character

 ## Version 6.0.0.1
  * Updated several English labels to match the official KULT: Divinity Lost terminology ("Relations" instead of "Relationships")